Benjamin Prentiss: Civil War

 Prentiss ran unsuccessfully for Congress in 1860.
 At the beginning of the American Civil War he was commissioned a brigadier general of volunteers on May 17, 1861.
 Ulysses S. Grant was given command of Southeast Missouri in September, Prentiss was sent to northern Missouri.

 That August, President Lincoln nominated 34 men for brigadier general's commissions in the volunteer army, which had to be confirmed by the Senate to be made binding.
-These appointments were apportioned out among the states according to population, and Illinois would get four generals--Grant, Prentiss, Stephen A. Hurlbut, and John A. McClernand (of these four men, only Grant was a West Pointer, the other three being political appointments).
+These appointments were apportioned out among the states according to population, and Illinois would get four generals—Grant, Prentiss, Stephen A. Hurlbut, and John A. McClernand (of these four men, only Grant was a West Pointer, the other three being political appointments).

 In the middle of September, Major General John C. Fremont, who commanded the Department of Missouri, had sent Prentiss to command in the southeast of the state, temporarily putting Grant out of a job.
 The latter had been promoted to brigadier general of volunteers on August 9, back-dated to May 17, the same day Prentiss received his brigadier's commission.
 Since Grant was still a civilian in Illinois back in May, it was assumed Prentiss outranked him.
 In fact this wasn't true because army regulations stipulated that if two officers had a commission of the same date, seniority would be determined by previous rank.
 Prentiss had been a volunteer captain in the Mexican War but Grant had been a regular army captain, thus the latter outranked the former.
 After this mix-up was corrected, Grant regained his command.

-Grant recalls in his Personal Memoirs: "Two or three days after my arrival at Cape Girardeau, word came that General Prentiss was approaching that place (Jackson).
-I started at once to meet him there and to give him his orders.
-As I turned the first corner of a street after starting, I saw a column of cavalry passing the next street in front of me.
-I turned and rode around the block the other way, so as to meet the head of the column.
-I found there General Prentiss himself, with a large escort.
-He had halted his troops at Jackson for the night, and had come on himself to Cape Girardeau, leaving orders for his command to follow him in the morning.
-I gave the General his orders — which stopped him at Jackson-but he was very much aggrieved at being placed under another brigadier-general, particularly as he believed himself to be the senior.